simpleshinobu/scbenchmark/README.md

-This repository is the PyTorch implementation for AAAI 2025 Paper "A Comprehensive and Simple Benchmark for Single-Cell Transcriptomics", For the detailed information, please refer to our paper.
+This repository is the PyTorch implementation for AAAI 2025 Paper "A Comprehensive and Simple Benchmark for Single-Cell Transcriptomics", For detailed information, please refer to our [paper](https://ojs.aaai.org/index.php/AAAI/article/view/32049).
-If you have any questions or suggestions, please email me.

 Note that this repository is based on the [scGPT](https://github.com/bowang-lab/scGPT), especially the data downloading and preprocessing part.